fn-fx/fn-fx/README.md

 The regrettably [tight coupling between OpenJFX and JRE versions](http://mail.openjdk.java.net/pipermail/openjfx-discuss/2018-October/000061.html) makes it more challenging for `fn-fx` to maintain both forward and backward compatibilty across JRE versions, but our intent is to attempt to maintain the maximum compatibilty possible, at least until JRE 11 is widely deployed.
-Whether this continues to be done via "editions" as described here, or separate branches of `fn-fx` is an open question.
+Whether this continues to be done via editions as described here, or separate branches of `fn-fx` is an open question.
 If you have suggestions / comments / preferences on this, please [let us know](https://github.com/fn-fx/fn-fx/issues/new?template=Support_question.md)!